-Suspension rates increased last school year by nearly double the previous year.
+Suspension rates have not been updated in DataQuest on the California Department of Education website for the 2020-2021 school year, likely because of the COVID-19 Pandemic.
+Suspensions decreased in the 2019-2020 school year by nearly double the previous year.
 Expulsion rates across the district remain at zero.
-Potential causes for the increase in suspensions, there were more incidents of fighting amongst middle school and high school students compared to the previous year.
-There was also an increase at the high school level with relationship to controlled substance (alcohol, drug, etc.).
+Potential causes for the decrease in suspensions, there were less incidents of fighting amongst middle school and high school students compared to the previous year.
+There was also an decrease at the high school level with relationship to controlled substances (alcohol, drug, etc.).
 These issues have continued to be monitored, and support through counseling has become a part of addressing the behaviors in addition to consequences.
 Most expulsion recommendations result in a stipulated change of placement.